 International Business Strategies and Decisions (Prof. Ursula F. Ott):

 Behavioural Science and Culture (Prof. Thorsten Chmura):

-- Cross Cultural Research Platform: with insights into cultural intelligence, emotional intelligence, international business characteristics (X-culture platform and industry collaborations)
+b) Cross Cultural Research Platform: with insights into cultural intelligence, emotional intelligence, international business characteristics (X-culture platform and industry collaborations)

-- Sustainable Development Goals (SDG): Global Sustainability; UN75 Dialogue Platform – 75th Birthday Anniversary for the UN, partner universities, CIBSD members present their research to ‘Living Securely: Transnational Experience’ November 24th and 26th 2020EU-UK Future Relationship – Post Brexit Relationships
+b) Global Sustainability: UN75 Dialogue Platform – 75th Anniversary for the UN, partner universities, CIBSD members present their research to ‘Living Securely: Transnational Experience’ November 24th and 26th 2020EU-UK Future Relationship – Post Brexit Relationships

 ODUSANYA, K., ALUKO, O. and LAL, B., 2020.
 Building consumers’ trust in electronic retail platforms in the Sub-Saharan context: an exploratory study on drivers and impact on continuance intention.
 Information Systems Frontiers: Journal of Research and Innovation.
 ISSN 1387-3326